DotCamp/ultimate-blocks-legacy/readme.txt

 * [Join Our Facebook Group](https://www.facebook.com/groups/ultimateblocks/)

 ## More Info About the Blocks

+**Content Filter**
+Content Filter lets your visitors filter the content based on different filters.
+You can let your users go through your content more easily.

 **Review Block**
 Add a review block with product name, features, summary, button and star rating.
 It is Schema Markup enabled.